 All email addresses contain the ampersand, so I decided to omit this from my examination.
 Anyone who claims they have an email address without ampersand is either a liar liar pants on fire or doesn’t receive many emails.
-Thus, I’ve split the analysis up into two categories: Before Ampersand and After Ampersand (B@ and A@).
+Thus, I’ve split the analysis up into two categories: Before Ampersand and After Ampersand ([email protected] and [email protected]).
 I have also discounted work email addresses, on the grounds that you, the proletariat, have no control over them and that they are really too numerous for me to cope with, basically.
 To illustrate my points I have used a name plucked at random.
 The name I have selected is Bob Smith.

 Disclaimer: If your name is Bob Smith, this article is not necessarily about you.